Documentation

 Plugin documentation on GitHub

-Currently the SIG is migrating plugin documentation from Jenkins Wiki to GitHub.
+Previously, the SIG migrated plugin documentation from the Jenkins Wiki to GitHub.
 Documentation in the plugin GitHub repository provides a good user experience for Jenkins users seeking documentation.
-At the same time, plugin maintainers now can follow the documentation-as-code approach and make documentation changes a part of the pull requests.
-It also gives an opportunity to review the documentation changes and to add documentation contributor recognition, especially if the story is combined with changelog automation.
+By performing this migration, plugin maintainers can now follow the documentation-as-code approach and make documentation changes a part of the pull requests.
+It also creates an opportunity to review the documentation changes and add documentation contributor recognition, especially if the story is combined with changelog automation.

 Useful links: